mithran-gheewiz/Berkeley_ML_PA24_1_Capstone_Assignment/README.md

 When I first started out, the baseline model did not converge.
 Then, I performed dimensionality reduction before the classifier (often best for OHE-heavy data) and reran the program and its still running after 12 hours without completing the kernal.
 I determined that the bottlenecks are: refitting OHE+SVD inside every CV fold, too many candidates/folds, and using a heavy solver on high-dim data.
 To make it run faster, I did the following: Tune on a stratified subset (30k rows), then refit best params on the full 100k.
 Use HalvingRandomSearchCV (successive halving) with 3-fold CV.
 Shrink SVD to ~50 comps and n_iter=2.
 Use L1 + liblinear (binary) after SVD (which is way faster than saga here).
 For the tree, I compressed the categorical branch with OHE to SVD inside the ColumnTransformer (dramatically fewer features).

 The above actions allowed the models to converge and provide outputs on precision, recall, and F1-scores.
+The discussion of the baseline modeling will be done in Model Evaluation section.

 ### Modeling subsection on VotingClassifier, XGBoost, RandomForest (UPDATE)
+Based on the Module 20 lesson on Voting Classifier, I determined if adding a Voting Classifier will help improve the F1 and precision/recall scores.
+I investigated both Hard and Soft voting.
+Since decision tree performed better than logistic regression, I decided to weight it 3:1 in favor of decision tree.
+By combining two weaks models, I am hoping to get better results.
+The voting classifier models included both hard and soft voting.

+Pipelines inside the voter: best_logit and best_tree already encapsulate imputation, scaling/OHE, SVD.
+Ensembling them directly keeps preprocessing consistent and prevents leakage.
+Soft voting + thresholding: With extreme class imbalance, probability averaging plus an optimized decision threshold typically beats hard voting at F1/recall.
+After changing weights, I retuned the decision threshold on X_val (0.5 to 0.7 for best threshold) to squeeze out more from F1/recall/precision.